updated on 17 March 2021

 Get started with our commercial awareness hub page which explains more about what commercial awareness means and how to develop this important skill.
 You should also read our Commercial Question section, which sees lawyers from leading firms explore a different commercial law issue every week.

-Your general attitude – and how it comes across in your actions, words and presentation – is going to be a crucial factor in whether or not you get a training contract or pupillage, as well as in your later career.
+Your general attitude – and how it comes across in your actions, words and presentation – is going to be a crucial factor in whether you get a training contract or pupillage, as well as in your later career.
 For an insight into how practising lawyers rely on these skills on a daily basis, read the profiles of practising lawyers in our Meet the Lawyer section.

 If you want more information on how to demonstrate these key skills in law applications, make sure to read this Feature.